What Are Power Tools?

 Oscillating Multi-Tool Safety

-- Brace tool against workpiece to prevent loss of control
+- Brace the tool against the workpiece to prevent loss of control

 - Make sure the blade does not contact any utilities